-8.13 The duration of the vibratory ground motion is determined by many factors, including the size of fault rupture (generally characterized by magnitude), crustal parameters along the propagation path (generally characterized by distance), and conditions beneath the site such as the presence of a significant sedimentary basin.
+8.12.
+The duration of the vibratory ground motion is determined by many factors, including the size of fault rupture (generally characterized by magnitude), crustal parameters along the propagation path (generally characterized by distance) and conditions beneath the site, such as the presence of a significant sedimentary basin.
 A consistent definition of duration should be used throughout the evaluation.
 Common definitions of duration include:

-- (a) The time interval between the onset of ground motion and the time at which the acceleration has declined to 5% of its peak value; - (b) The time interval between the 95th (75th for high noise records) and 5th percentiles of the integral of the mean square value of the acceleration; - (c) The time interval for which the acceleration exceeds 5% of the acceleration due to gravity, g.
+- (a) The time interval between the onset of ground motion and the time at which the acceleration has declined to 5% of its peak value; - (b) The time interval between the 95th percentile (75th percentile for high noise records) and the 5th percentile of the integral of the mean square value of the acceleration; - (c) The time interval for which the acceleration exceeds 5% of the acceleration due to gravity g.

-8.14 In determining an appropriate duration for the time histories, due weighting should be given to any empirical evidence provided by the regional database.
+8.13.
+In determining an appropriate duration for the time histories, due weighting should be given to any empirical evidence provided by the regional database.
 For some sites, relatively low amplitude motions from distant, large earthquakes might pose a liquefaction hazard.
-When this condition applies, time histories used for liquefaction should include such low amplitude time histories over an appropriate duration.
+In such situations, time histories used for liquefaction should include such low amplitude time histories over an appropriate duration.